Corn, soybeans sag on U.S. export worries after Ida; wheat follows - Up News Info

 Article content

-Traders continued to gauge damage around U.S. Gulf Coast export terminals following Hurricane Ida.
-The storm damaged two grain export elevators owned by global grain trader Cargill Inc in Louisiana, and rival shipper CHS Inc warned on Monday its grain facility may lack power for weeks after the storm tore through the busiest U.S. grains port.
+Grain shippers on the U.S. Gulf Coast reported more damage from Hurricane Ida to their terminals on Wednesday as Cargill Inc confirmed damage to a second facility, while power outages across southern Louisiana kept all others shuttered.

-Corn futures fell for a third day on fears that the problems could back up U.S. grain exports as the fall harvest approaches.
+Corn futures fell for a third day on fears that the problems could back up exports through the busiest U.S. grains port as the fall harvest approaches.

 “This week’s Ida-related selling led to chart-related selling in the grain and oilseed sector as momentum remains to the downside,” said Arlan Suderman, chief commodities economist for StoneX.